tektutor/terraform-2428march-2025/README.md

 ## Check you RPS Cloud lab & complete the pre-test
 <pre>
 - Kindly login to your RPS Cloud machine with the credentials shared by your L&D focal point
+- After first time login to RPS Cloud, it will ask to reset the password, reset it to Rps@123
 - Please make sure ** you're not ** using the demo link, demo credentials
 - Once you login to the RPS Cloud Lab machine, on the Ubuntu Desktop, you will find an excel sheet with the pre-test link and login credentials for each one of you, you have to login with the email mentioned in the excel sheet
 - Once you are done with the pre-test, kindly leave a message via WebEx